28 December 2017

 03 May 2017

-Catch and Release (starring Jennifer Garner)
+Catch and Release (Jennifer Garner)

 I’m not sure how this film ended up on my wish-list last year.
 Probably Amazon recommended it to me, based on the genre of film I like; I don’t think I’d come across any of the cast before, although I don’t always remember the names of actors and actresses.

 I was given ‘Catch and Release’ for Christmas last year, and we decided to watch it last night.
-We knew the theme would be sad, at least initially; the blurb on the back told us that it was about a young woman whose fiancé had just died.
+We knew the theme would be sad, at least initially.
+The blurb on the back told us that it was about a young woman whose fiancé had just died.

 The story starts at the funeral itself, and we see Gray (Jennifer Garner) struggling to hold everything together as she deals with her own grief alongside that of her fiancé’s family and close friends.
 We learn that he died in some kind of accident while on a men’s weekend away, and that they had parted in anger.
 Gray escapes from the crowds to hide in the bathroom, only to overhear a very embarrassing incident with one of her former fiancé’s close friends, Fritz (Timothy Olyphant).